noyzen/linopt/README.md

     - **One-Click Optimization**: Activate Game Mode to instantly stop the selected services and free up system resources.
     - **Fully Customizable**: Add any service to the stop list or remove suggestions you want to keep running.
     - **Safe & Reversible**: Deactivating Game Mode restores all stopped services to their previous state.
 If anything goes wrong, a simple reboot provides a clean slate.
 - **Live System Monitoring**: The service list updates in real-time as services change state.
-Toggle this feature off for manual refresh control.
 - **Powerful Filtering & Search**: Instantly find services with a fast search bar and advanced filter dropdowns (running, stopped, enabled, etc.).
 - **At-a-Glance Dashboard**: A clean header provides key statistics: total, running, and enabled-on-boot services.
 - **Persistent Change Auditing**: Every action you take is logged and saved across sessions.
 Logs are automatically grouped by date for easy review.